digitalinteraction/ttrpg-2023/index.md

 ## Academic Mindtrek

 Academic Mindtrek 2023 is the 26th International Academic Mindtrek conference.
-It will take place October 3rd to 6th in the Paidia Living Lab of Play, Nokia Arena, Tampere and will bring together researchers, experts, and thinkers from a plethora of fields, domains and sectors to discuss novel technology, media, and digital culture for the societies of tomorrow.
+It will take place October 3rd to 6th in the Paidia Living Lab of Play, Nokia Arena, Tampere, Finland and will bring together researchers, experts, and thinkers from a plethora of fields, domains and sectors to discuss novel technology, media, and digital culture for the societies of tomorrow.

 ## Workshop Background and Goal